-The Popular Annual Financial Report (PAFR) is a summary of the financial activities of the city’s funds as reported in the Comprehensive Annual Financial Report (CAFR).
-The CAFR is an audited document and is prepared in conformance with generally accepted accounting principles (GAAP).
+The Popular Annual Financial Report (PAFR) is a summary of the financial activities of the city’s funds as reported in the Annual Comprehensive Financial Report (ACFR).
+The ACFR is an audited document and is prepared in conformance with generally accepted accounting principles (GAAP).

 Unlike the ACFR, the PAFR is not an audited document and it does not include details by fund nor does it include the other disclosures required by GAAP.
 Therefore, the PAFR is not intended to present a complete financial picture of the city in accordance with GAAP.